hermensbas/azerothcore_installer/readme.md

 maintenance ( e.g. clears quest log, smart destroy items in inventory etc)

 # After init or talents respec make sure you reset bot AI (see unbot).

+.playerbot bot add <name-of-character-on-account> (or account name instead of character name to add all characters on an account
 ```